ZeeshanMehdiDev/b2c-marketplace-storefront/README.md

 <a href="https://github.com/mercurjs/mercur">Mercur</a> is an open source marketplace platform that allows you to create high-quality experiences for shoppers and vendors while having the most popular Open Source commerce platform MedusaJS as a foundation.

-Mercur is a platform to start, customize, manage, and scale your marketplace for every business model with a modern technology stack.

 ![Mercur](https://cdn.prod.website-files.com/6790aeffc4b432ccaf1b56e5/67a1020f202572832c954ead_6b96703adfe74613f85133f83a19b1f0_Fleek%20Tilt%20-%20Readme.png)